RenoBlitz/dataviz-project-proposal-ver1/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- 1. What are the relationships between house price and pther features?
+ 1. What are the relationships between house price and other features?
     /What is most valuable feature of a house?                   ------(price vs. other features)

  2. How do house price change over time?                         ------(price vs. date, yr_built and yr_renovated)